patricia-gallardo/patricia-gallardo.github.io/_posts/2022-11-18-mastodon_migration.md

 I will try to keep this short and simple.
 We are going to try to migrate from one Mastodon server to another.

+### Pre-requisites

+* You have a new account on a new server, and an old account on an old server
+* You prefer the new account and want to move all of your followers over to it

+### Plan

 * [Part 1](#part-1) : **New Server**: Prepare your profile
 * [Part 2](#part-2) : **Old Server**: Download your follows list
 * [Part 3](#part-3) : **New Server**: Upload follows list